-Summary: The Diversity Fellows initiative is a new Presidential initiative to 1) recognize those that have demonstrated commitment to diversity and inclusion at NAU; 2) serve as NAU community leaders in diversity and inclusion providing a vision to institutional efforts in diversity and inclusion, and; 3) serve as liaisons to the NAU community in the implementation of the NAU Diversity Strategic Plan (DSP).
+The Diversity Fellows initiative is a new Presidential initiative to 1) recognize those that have demonstrated commitment to diversity and inclusion at NAU; 2) serve as NAU community leaders in diversity and inclusion providing a vision to institutional efforts in diversity and inclusion, and; 3) serve as liaisons to the NAU community in the implementation of the NAU Diversity Strategic Plan (DSP).

-Eligibility: NAU faculty and staff an important differentiation from known existing university fellows programs that are limited to faculty appointments.
+The Diversity Fellows constitute a Diversity Fellows Council (8-10 in total) which is a council of knowledge experts who have demonstrated commitment to diversity, equity, and inclusion across the NAU community.
+Diversity Fellows are faculty and staff an important differentiation from known existing university fellows programs that are limited to faculty appointments.
 Diversity and inclusion leaders can and should come from throughout the NAU community to bride broad perspectives and bring unique experiences.

 Diversity Fellows will serve to provide vision to NAU in terms of diversity and inclusion activities and also serve as liaisons in the implementation of the DSP across the NAU community.
 Appointments are for three years with a potential one time renewal.
 Diversity Fellows will receive an annual $1,000 stipend from the President’s Office.

-Diversity Strategic Plan Assessment and Refinement: Diversity fellows will lead DSP evaluations and refinement processes including future iterations of the DSP.
+Diversity Strategic Plan Assessment and Refinement: Diversity fellows lead DSP evaluations and refinement processes including future iterations of the DSP.

 Angela Enno – Counselor, Multicultural Specialist, Counseling Services